 - a.
 Students must be a candidate in the teacher education programs. - b.
 Students must successfully complete all student teaching prerequisites designated by their program. - c.
-Candidates must have a minimum cumulative 3.0 GPA, a minimum 2.8 GPA in their concentration courses, and a minimum 3.0 GPA in their professional education core courses and a minimum 2.8 GPA in the methods sequence. - d.
+Candidates must have a minimum cumulative 3.0 GPA, a minimum 2.8 GPA in their concentration courses, and a minimum 3.0 GPA in their professional education core courses and a minimum 3.0 GPA in the methods sequence. - d.
 Candidates must achieve a "C" or better in each methods course to progress to their next semester (next methods or student teaching).
-If a student needs to repeat the methods block, a minimum 3.0 GPA across all current methods courses taken in the current methods block semester must be demonstrated. - e.
+If a student needs to repeat a methods course, a minimum 3.0 GPA across all methods courses must be demonstrated. - e.
 Application completed. - f.
 Approval by the Office of Education Advisement and Field Experience and the department chair. - IV.
 Student Teaching Placements